PrefectHQ/prefect/docs/tutorial/deployments.md

 !!! tip "Did you know?"
     A Prefect flow can have more than one deployment.
 This can be useful if you want your flow to run in different execution environments or have multiple different schedules.

 As you continue to use Prefect, you'll likely author many different flows and deployments of them.
-Check out the next section to learn about defining deployment objects in a `deployment.yaml` file.
+Check out the next section to learn about defining deployments in a `deployment.yaml` file.

 ## Next Steps